 Also, should we tape the sheets together with duct tape?
 I really love getting your pages, I have learned a lot about pool care and maintenance from them!

-It is great that you offer this service
+It is great that you

 And thank you.

-Hi Amy.
 I would remove just about all of the sand if you plan to use the foam base.
 Leaving a little for the final smoothing is fine but make sure the rails and footplates are on level ground.
 Putting the footplates on blocks is fine and they should all be set at the same level.
 The ground between the blocks should be level and firm.
 At this time I would have the sand moved in towards the pool center and out of the way.

 After the wall is installed the sand can be spread out and leveled.
 The sand should cover the blocks and bottom rails and be an even 1/2" to 1" across the bottom of the pool.
 I would not go any thicker because it will cause more of a footprint problem.